The Theragun Prime, Elite and Pro are popular percussive massagers made by Therabody - probably the leading brand in the massage gun market.

 White the Elite has an OLED screen, the Prime has only basic LED lights indicating the speed settings.

 Also, there is no changeable battery and no rotating head - these features are only on the Pro.
 Wireless charging is not available.

-If you have your mind set on a Theragun, but do not want to spend $400+, the Theragun Prime is a good option that has the basics covered at a lower cost.
+However, if you have your mind set on a Theragun, but do not want to spend $400+, the Theragun Prime is a good option that has the basics covered at a relatively low cost.

 The Theragun Elite is the next step up from the Prime.
-For $100 more there are some additional features, but some of the basics are the same:
+For $100 more there are some additional features, but most of the basics are the same:

 The Elite has the same amplitude (16mm) as the Prime, the same number of speed settings (5) and the same (non-removable) battery lifespan of two hours.
 The devices are the same weight and shape.
 They are covered by the same 1 year warranty.

 However, there are several features that the Elite has which the Prime does not.

 The Theragun Elite has a wireless charging capability, although the wireless charger must be purchased separately for around $80.
 A Prime charging stand is also available for an extra $60, but it is not wireless.

 In terms of accessories, the Elite comes with one extra massage head (making a total of 5).
 The additional massage head is a wedge shape.